aays-tech-round/assignment-data-science-principal-ai-engineer/questions.md

 ---

 Note:
-You can obtain an OpenAI trial API key for approximately $5 USD, which is sufficient to run and test the project end-to-end.
+You can obtain an OpenAI trial API key for approximately free credits of $5 USD, which is sufficient to run and test the project end-to-end.

 ---